American Indian languages

 Like other Native Americans in the United States, the Shinnecock Indian tribe has its own reservation.

-Reservations are lands that belong to an Indian tribe and are under their control.
+Indian reservations are lands that belong to tribes and are under their control.

 The Shinnecock tribe has its own government, laws, police, and other services, just like a small country.